martin-repo/DiscordBotApi/README.md

 # DiscordBotApi
 DiscordBotApi is a minimalistic layer on top of the official Discord API.

+This API is not complete, and is being expanded as needed.
+[Create an issue](https://github.com/kpop-fan/DiscordBotApi/issues/new/choose) if you need features from Discord API that are not yet implemented.

 ## Getting help

 - [Official Discord API documentation](https://discord.com/developers/docs/intro)